JackAubrey/functional-programming/README_20_Java_Generics.md

       // limit the wildcard
       // in this case only the children of Number can be passed to "print" method
       <E extends Number> void print(E value)

+### Lower Bounded WildCards
+Unlike the "Upper Bounded" where we use a question mark that extends other, in "Lower Bounded" we use "super".
+This means, using the "Lower Bounded" that only parents of specified type can be used.

+    // Upper Bounded
+    // In this case we can only pass Number or its children like Integer and so on
+    <T extends Number> void doSome(T data) {}

+    // LOWER BOUNDED
+    // In this case we can only pass Integer or its parent (a Number in this particular case)
+    <T super Integer> void doSome(T data) {}